Wu De: Cultural Revolution

 Wu served in this position until the Cultural Revolution started in 1966.
 As Mao Zedong insisted that the Beijing Municipal Committee needed to be reorganized without Peng Zhen, who contested the policies of the Cultural Revolution, on June 4 the Central Committee transferred Wu De to the capital as second secretary of the CCP Municipal Committee, ranking immediately beneath First Secretary Li Xuefeng.
 During their leadership, the two of them ordered the suspension of classes of Beijing universities to allow students to fully concentrate on the Cultural Revolution.
 In 1967 he became a vice-chairman of the Beijing Revolutionary Committee, and was elected member of the CCP Central Committee in 1969.

 As Mao Zedong clashed with Lin Biao and Chen Boda at the Central Committee plenum held in Lushan in 1970, Wu De advised him to act swiftly in order to avoid trouble within the People's Liberation Army.
 He said: "The Chairman must act personally ... believing in the possibility to enlighten a lot of people united under the great leader Chairman Mao."
 From this moment on, Mao praised Wu De, calling him "virtuous" (playing on Wu De's first name, whose character 德 means "virtue").
 Lin's death in the air crash following his attempted coup in 1971 enforced Wu's position.
 He was proclaimed head of the Cultural Group Under the State Council, a sort of temporary Minister of Culture.

 After Xie Fuzhi's death in 1972, Wu De took over as chairman of the Beijing Revolutionary Committee and concurrently first secretary of the CCP Beijing Committee.
 In 1973 he was admitted into the CCP Politburo.
 He took active part at the "Criticize Lin Biao, Criticize Confucius" campaign, but Jiang Qing, believing he wanted to mislead the movement, criticized him, bringing forth his hostility towards the Gang of Four.

-In 1975, he was a vice-chairman of the Standing Committee of the National People's Congress.
+In 1975, he was a vice-chairman of the Standing Committee of the National People's Congress (NPC).

 Wu De actively struggled against a rehabilitated Deng Xiaoping and worked to promote Hua Guofeng as Mao's successor.
-He advocated repression of the 1976 Tiananmen Incident, earning the ironic nickname of "no virtue," a pun on his name.
+He advocated repression of the 1976 Tiananmen Incident, earning the ironic nickname of "no virtue," (无德) a pun on his name.
 In October of the same year, he played a role in the arrest of the Gang of Four.